stats

 Who gets abortions?

-• 39% of patients receiving abortions were identified as white, 28% as black, 25% as Hispanic, and 9% as of other races and ethnicities.
+• 30% of patients receiving abortions were identified as White, 30% as Latinx, 29% as Black, 7% as of other races and ethnicities, and 4% as Asian.

-• 94% of patients receiving abortions were identified as straight or heterosexual, 4% as bisexual, fewer than 1% as lesbian, gay, or homosexual, and 1% as something other than straight, gay, or bisexual.
+• 84% of patients receiving abortions were identified as straight or heterosexual, 12% as bisexual, 2% as pansexual, fewer than 1% as lesbian, and 1% as something other than straight, bisexual, pansexual, or lesbian.

 What does abortion access look like in Connecticut?